 The purpose of this study was to investigate South Africa's current cyber threat landscape by reviewing noteworthy cyber incidents that have occurred in the past decade.
 In total, 74 cyber incidents were analysed.
 As the reliance on IT infrastructure and internet connectivity increases, South Africa's potential exposure to cyber threats will also continue to rise.
-As shown by this study, the most common type of cyber incidents causing data exposure.
+As shown by this study, the most common type of cyber incident affecting South African organisations in the past decade was found to be incidents causing data exposure.
 The most frequent perpetrators were found to be a criminally motivated hackers.
 And the sector most often targeted was the public sector (27 known incidents between 2010 and 2020).